Reconfigurable Radar Signal Processing Accelerator for Integrated Sensing and Communication System: ISAC System and Signal Processing Framework

 where $T_s$ is the sampling time for each bit in $\mathbf{g}_n$ and $T_{PRI}$ is the interval between two consecutive transmissions.
 Note that the duty cycle of the waveform $KT_s/T_{PRI}$ is quite low since the Golay sequences in the preamble form a small section within the entire packet.
 Second, the optional training fields in the packet that are usually included for mmW beam training are omitted since beam selection is being carried out through radar.
 The duration of the entire signal is one coherent processing interval comprising $NT_{PRI}$.
 The signal is then suitably convolved with a transmit shaping filter, up-converted to mmW wavelength, $\lambda$, and radiated through the transmitting omnidirectional antenna.
 Assume that there are $P$ targets within the radar field of view such that each $p^{th}$ target is located at a range $r_p$, azimuth $\phi_p$ and moving with radial velocity $v_p$ with respect to the radar.
-Then radar echoes from all $P$ targets superpose on the $Q$ element ULA of the receiver.
-Each $q^{th}$ antenna element is supported by a corresponding RF/mmW processing chain comprising a low noise amplifier, inphase-quadrature demodulator, filter, and analog-to-digital converter.
-Hence, the received signal at the radar receiver, after downconversion and digitization, is a three-dimensional data cube, $\mathbf{\mathcal{S}}_{rx} \in \mathbb{C}^{K\times Q \times N}$, across fast time ($k$), slow time ($n$) and antenna element ($q$) given by
+Then radar echoes from all $P$ targets superpose on the $Q$ element ULA, with $d$ inter-element spacing, of the receiver.
+Each $q^{th}$ antenna element is supported by a corresponding RF/mmW processing chain comprising a low noise amplifier, in-phase-quadrature demodulator, filter, and analog-to-digital converter.
+Hence, the received signal at the radar receiver, after down-conversion and digitization, is a three-dimensional data cube across fast time ($k = 1 \cdots K$), slow time ($n = 1 \cdots N$) and antenna elements ($q = 1 \cdots Q$), given by $\mathbf{\mathcal{S}}_{rx} \in \mathbb{C}^{K\times Q \times N} = [\mathbf{S}_{{rx}_1},\cdots \mathbf{S}_{{rx}_N}]$.
+Here, the radar data square for $n^{th}$ packet, $\mathbf{S}_{{rx}_n} \in \mathbb{C}^{K \times Q}$, is modeled by the generalized Rician channel model as